rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 ### Handling guest CPUID execution

-CPUID is one of the main instructions that cause the VM-Exit.
-As you know, CPUID is used because it allows the software to discover details of the processor. \[If you want to know additional usage, I saw software use CPUID for flushing the pipeline for processors that don't support instruction like RDTSCP so they can use CPUID + RDTSC and somehow gain a better result.\]
+**CPUID** is an instruction that unconditionally causes VM-exit.
+As you know, **CPUID** is used because it allows the software to discover details of the processor.
+It is also used for flushing the pipeline for processors that don't support instructions like **RDTSCP**, so they can use **CPUID + RDTSC** and use **CPUID** as a barrier.

-Whenever any software in any privilege level executes a CPUID instruction, your handler is called, and now you can decide whatever you want to show to the software.
+Whenever any software in any privilege level executes a **CPUID** instruction, our vm-exit handler is called, and now we can decide whatever we want to show to the software.
 For example, previously, I published an article "[Defeating malware's Anti-VM techniques (CPUID-Based Instructions)](https://rayanfam.com/topics/defeating-malware-anti-vm-techniques-cpuid-based-instructions/)".
-This article describes how to configure VMWare in a way that changes the CPUID instruction results so that the malware with anti-vm techniques can't understand that they're executing in a virtualized environment by executing the CPUID.
-VMWare (and other virtual environments) perform the same mechanism for handling CPUID.
-In the following example, I just passed the state of registers (state of registered after a VM-exits occurs) to the **HandleCPUID**.
-This function decides whether the requested CPUID should have a modified result or just execute CPUID and return the original results.
+This article describes how to configure VMware Workstation in a way that changes the **CPUID** instruction results so that the malware with an anti-VM technique can't understand that they're executing in a virtualized environment.
+VMware Workstation (and other virtual environments) perform the same mechanism for handling **CPUID**.
+In the following example, I just passed the state of registers (state of registers before the VM-exits) to the `HandleCPUID`.
+This function decides whether the requested **CPUID** should have a modified result or just execute passthrough the original results.

-Let's implement our handler,

-The default behavior for handling every VM-Exit (caused by execution of CPUID in VMX non-root) is to get the original result by using **\_cpuidex**, which is the intrinsic function for CPUID.
+The default behavior for handling every VM-Exit (caused by execution of **CPUID** in VMX non-root) is to get the original result by using `_cpuidex`, which is the intrinsic function for **CPUID**.

 ```
     __cpuidex(CpuInfo, (INT32)state->rax, (INT32)state->rcx);
 ```

-So you can see that VMX non-root by itself isn't able to execute a CPUID, and we can execute CPUID in VMX Root Mode and give back the results to the VMX Non-root mode.
+As you can see, VMX non-root by itself isn't able to execute a **CPUID**, and we can execute **CPUID** in VMX root-mode and give back the results to the VMX non-root mode.

-We need to check if RAX (CPUID Index) was 1.
+We need to check if **RAX** (**CPUID** Index) was **1** or not.
 It's because there is an indicator bit that shows whether the current machine is running under a hypervisor or not.
-Like many other virtual machines, we set the **HYPERV\_HYPERVISOR\_PRESENT\_BIT** to show that we're running under a hypervisor.
+Like many other virtual machines, we set the present hypervisor bit (the constant used in this example is like hyper-v's bit `HYPERV_HYPERVISOR_PRESENT_BIT`) to show that we're running under a hypervisor.

 There is a second check about the hypervisor provider.
-We set it to '**HVFS**' to show that our hypervisor is \[H\]yper\[V\]isor \[F\]rom \[S\]cratch.
+We set it to '**HVFS**' to show that our hypervisor is \[**H**\]yper\[**V**\]isor \[**F**\]rom \[**S**\]cratch.

 ```
     //